 As a responsible homeowner who cares for your lawn, you likely finished last year with vibrant grass that was well prepared to weather the winter.
-Yet no matter how good a job you did protect your lawn at the time, there is always a risk that new diseases will spread through and damage your lawn as soon as the warm weather returns.
+Yet, no matter how much you try to protect your lawn, there is always a risk that lawn diseases will develop and spread, damaging your turf as soon as the warm weather returns.

 For more severe snow mold problems, Lush Lawn will apply a fungicide to the area.
 Designed to kill the fungus while causing minimal damage to the rest of your turf, these products are most effective if applied in October and November.

 Besides eliminating current infestations, Lush Lawn can also make a snow mold issue less likely to develop in the first place.
 We do this by carefully measuring the amount of nitrogen fertilizer we apply, as excessive nitrogen makes mold more likely to grow.